Emmett-Kogan/TVMaestro/thirdParty.md

 # Third Party Sources
-TVMaestro will be a programmable remote that can manage a schedule of shows/channels, and skip advertisements by detecting them and switching channels

 ### Internet Archive
 1. Dataset that was used for ads that will be used to train Ad detection model